hoshiro/javascript-tutorial/README.md

 js-tutorial
 ================

-This repository is simply to showcase what I am currently learning in jscript through various tutorials online.
+This repository is simply to showcase what I am currently learning in javascript through various tutorials online.